Report Topics:

 “Article 24.- Claims service

-24.1 Without prejudice to the right of consumers to initiate the corresponding actions before the competent authorities, suppliers are obliged to respond to the claims submitted by their consumers and respond to them within a period not exceeding thirty (30) calendar days.
-This term can be extended by another equal when the nature of the claim is justified by the Consumer Protection and Defense Code, a situation that is informed to the consumer before the end of the initial term.
+24.1 Without prejudice to the right of consumers to initiate the corresponding actions before the competent authorities, suppliers are obliged to attend to the claims presented by their consumers and respond to them within a term no longer than fifteen (15) non-extendable working days.

-24.2 If the provider has a complaint service line or some other electronic or similar means for that purpose, it must be ensured that attention is timely and that it does not become an obstacle to the claim before the company.
+24.2 In the event that the provider has a complaint service line or some other electronic or similar means for that purpose, it must be ensured that the attention is timely and that it does not become an obstacle to the claim before the company.

 24.3 The attention for consumer or user claims cannot be conditioned on the prior payment of the product or service subject to said claim or the amount that would have caused it, or any other fee.”